The Badlees Story, Part 5

 Basically the record became a beast in many ways.
 Since 1999 we had released Up There Down Here, Amazing Grace, Perfect Smile, The Lit Riffs Soundtrack, Gentleman East, Renew – plus all the Saturation Acres stuff that included Breaking Benjamin’s early recordings and Darcie Miner’s label record.
 That’s a lot of records.
 I should have just finished The Badlees record and called it done, but I didn’t think it was that great so I kept putting it off.
 I have a problem letting things go that I don’t think are strong enough.
 There is some debate on what would have happened if (a new album) had come out in 2004.
 I personally don’t believe the band was poised to rise to prominence again at that time, but I should have finished the record.
 Everybody did drift apart around then”

 This “drifting apart” began with the departure of one of the band’s founding members.
-In March of 2004, Jeff Feltenberger announced he was officially leaving the Badlees as he planned to pursue a career as a record producer/engineer with Scott Wray Studios in the Harrisburg area as well as launch Sweet Pea Felty, which was an updated incarnation of Echotown.
-This was the first (and as of date of press, only) shift in personnel among the musicians since 1991, when Paul Smith joined as the band’s permanent bass player.
+In March of 2004, Jeff Feltenberger announced he was officially leaving The Badlees as he planned to pursue a career as a record producer/engineer with Scott Wray Studios in the Harrisburg area as well as launch the group Sweet Pea Felty, an updated incarnation of Echotown.
+This was the first shift in personnel among the musicians since 1991, when Paul Smith joined as the band’s permanent bass player.

-Along with manager Chris Fetchko, the remaining band members officially formed an equal partnership in the label S.A.M.
+Along with manager Chris Fetchko, the four remaining Badlees members officially formed an equal partnership in the label S.A.M.
 Records on May 1, 2004.
-S.A.M stands for “Saturation Acres Music”, and there had actually already been two releases as of that date – The Cellarbird’s Perfect Smile, and the Badlee’s Renew.
-The difference with this new initiative was that the label would be actively searching for other acts, beyond the immediate members of the Badlees, to sign and promote.
-In those earliest days, these acts were quite diverse in style, ranging from the post-punk Katsu to singer/songwriter Jared Campbell.
-In more recent years, S.A.M. has settled into the Alt Country/Folk Rock/Americana genres, with acts Anthony Narrow, Evernight, and Ed Randazzo.
+S.A.M stands for “Saturation Acres Music”, and there had actually already been two releases as of that date – The Cellarbird’s Perfect Smile in 2001, and The Badlees’ Renew in 2002.
+The difference with this new initiative was that the label would be actively searching for other acts, beyond the immediate members of The Badlees, to sign and promote.
+In those earliest days, these acts were quite diverse in style, ranging from the post-punk Katsu to singer/songwriter Jared Campbell, while later S.A.M. settled into the Alt Country/Folk Rock/Americana genres, with acts Anthony Narrow, Evernight, and Ed Randazzo.

-But over time, these Fetchko projects would dry up and, after a year or so, Fetchko departed from the band as manager.
+But over time, these Fetchko projects would dry up and soon Fetchko departed from the band as manager.
 Throughout the bulk of the rest of the decade, the Badlees would be on an extended hiatus.